Horizontal inverse mean curvature flow in the Heisenberg group: -perimeter preserving flow and its application

 \section{$\mathbb{H}$-perimeter preserving flow and its application}

-In this section, we develop the $\mathbb{H}$-perimeter preserving flow though a Heisenberg dilation of the HIMCF.
-The geometric properties of the $\mathbb{H}$-perimeter preserving flow are then used to establish the Minkowski type formula (\ref{1.9}).
+In this section, we construct a $\mathbb{H}$-perimeter preserving flow using a Heisenberg dilation of the HIMCF.
+Moreover, the geometric properties of the $\mathbb{H}$-perimeter preserving flow are used to establish the Minkowski type formula (\ref{1.9}).